BIOP/ijp-imagetoatlas/registration.md

 ### Canceling / removing a registration

 If you are not happy with the result of a registration, you can select the slices where you want to remove the last registration, and:
-* click, top menu bar : `Align > Remove Last registration`
+* click, top menu bar : `Align > ABBA - Remove Last registration`
 * or right- click in ABBA's viewer : `Remove Last registration`

-This removal can be cancelled, which is also a way to investigate the quality of the last registration.
+This removal can be cancelled.

+### Browsing registration steps

+If you want to investigate quickly the different registration steps, you can click in the card `Display & Navigation`: Browse: `View Previous [P]` and `View Next [N]`.
+Note how the registrations indicators are switching from green to gray when they are ignored in the display.

 ### Development - adding a registration method of your own